Lamden/clove/docs/source/usage.md

 [**Alice**] has to prepare a transaction input (UTXO's that she wants to spend in this transaction).
 You can find these information by viewing transaction on block explorer e.g. [link](https://bchain.info/MONA/tx/9fcc235b4c1830f6eb1c67be807aeda0a3f7290eb05caf948f4b9f1016c8bffd)

+For networks supported by `blockcypher.com` or `chainz.cryptoid.info` APIs UTXOs can also be gathered automatically.
+See an exmaple in [Participation](#6-participation)

     from clove.network.bitcoin.utxo import Utxo

     monacoins_to_swap = 0.11